Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Valence-bond entanglement

-In addition to showing log scaling of $S^{\rm VB}_L$, previous VBMC simulations of the uniform AFM Heisenberg chain have given results consistent with $c^{\rm VB}$ being close to \cite{chh07}, or even possibly equal to \cite{alet07}, $1$, the value of the true central charge for the uniform $d=2$ model.
-However, Jacobsen and Saleur \cite{jac08} were able to determine the exact asymptotic scaling of $\langle n_L \rangle$ analytically for all $d \le 2$, and while their results confirmed the log scaling of $S^{VB}_L$ for $L \gg 1$, they also showed that for $d=2$ the coefficient for this scaling does not correspond to $c^{\rm VB}$ being equal to one, but rather $c^{\rm VB} = 12 \ln 2/\pi^2 \simeq .843$.
+In addition to showing log scaling of $S^{\rm VB}_L$, previous VBMC simulations of the uniform AFM spin-1/2 Heisenberg chain have given results consistent with $c^{\rm VB}$ being close to,\cite{chh07} or even possibly equal to,\cite{alet07} $1$, the value of the true central charge for the uniform $d=2$ model.
+However, Jacobsen and Saleur\cite{jac08} were able to determine the exact asymptotic scaling of $\langle n_L \rangle$ analytically for all $d \le 2$.
+Their results both confirmed the log scaling of $S^{\rm VB}_L$ for $L \gg 1$ and provided an analytic result for the coefficient of the log, which yields the following expression for the valence-bond central charge,